 Aotearoa New Zealand’s COVID-19 Surveillance Strategy sets out the overall approach to public health surveillance of COVID-19 in New Zealand.

-- the five key objectives
+- five key objectives as outlined below:

 - specific surveillance questions to address each objective and